Del Ballard, Jr. (Technical Advisor | National Tour Rep)

 Steve started working for Storm Products, Inc. in 1996.
 His various job titles included Storm Booth Representative, Technical Customer Service Manager, Pro Tour Consultant, Marketing Director and Global Technical Advisor.
 He is proud to be part of the Storm family and enjoys giving back to the sport which has given him so much.
 In 2010, he started the Coach K Scholarship at his alma mater which rewards classroom performance for student-athletes at Wichita State University.

-Victor Marion (Research and Development, Director)
+Victor Marion (Research & Development, Director)

 - Office Phone:

 The Director of Research and Development is a multi-faceted position that focuses primarily on key product development such as new coverstock and weight block technologies.
 In order to facilitate the development of new cutting edge technologies, a heavy focus is put on researching numerous products inside and outside of the bowling industry.
 After a new concept, idea or technology is identified, a lengthy series of tests are conducted to verify that the product meets the highest standards possible.
 This process ensures that only the highest caliber of products are ever considered to carry the Storm® name.

 After a new product makes it to the final stages of development, the Director of R&D will then work directly with the marketing team, sales team and any other affiliated parties to help convey these new innovations and answer any questions that may arise.
 The research notes and data that were originally pivotal in the product development are then used to create seminars, videos and other educational material.

 The ultimate responsibility of the Director of Research and Development is to help educate and further the sport of bowling through research and technology while simultaneously developing the best products in the bowling industry.